aclank/audionook/README.md

 | SECRET_KEY | A key for the SQLite database.
 Has no default. |
 | ENVIRON_LOGLEVEL | Defaults to `info`, can be `debug`. `debug` would print more stuff into the logs. |
 | WIKI_USER_AGENT | An optional http header for getting some metadata about authors.
 Syntax for the Wiki User Agent is like this<br/>(The app is built with pip wikipedia-api==0.6.0 so that part needs to stay the same): <br/>`<api-name>/<api-version> (<your-host-domain>; <your-email>) wikipedia-api/0.6.0` <br/> `scrivapi/0.01 (example.domain.com; your-email@gmail.com) wikipedia-api/0.6.0` |

+Be sure to change the `/path/to/<things>` for wherever your audiobooks are stored locally and where you would like to persist the database ect.
+The only one you have to have is the first for audiobooks, the rest are optional.
+Also be sure to update the `public-port` and pick a free port to host the app on.
+Perhaps 33000 for example.

 If not using Portainers stacks and environment variable features then replace the ${VARIABLES} with your values directly.